rijalmyd/MyGithub/README.md

 The first and the second submission on Belajar Fundamental Aplikasi Android (BFAA) class Dicoding Academy | Bangkit 2023

 > **Warning**
-> IF YOU ARE DOING ON THE SAMESUBMISSION, PLEASE USE THIS AS REFERENCE.
+> IF YOU ARE DOING ON THE SAME SUBMISSION, PLEASE USE THIS AS A REFERENCE.
 PLEASE DON'T COPY PASTE!

 ## The first (1st) submission screenshots :
 <table>